Vera Baird: Victims' Commissioner

+Criminal Cases Review Commission

+In May 2025 Baird was appointed as Chair of the Criminal Cases Review Commission on an interim basis, until December 2026.
+She will conduct a review of the operation of the Commission.

 Personal life

 Baird married David Taylor-Gooby in Newcastle upon Tyne in 1972.
 They divorced in 1978 and she married Robert Brian Baird (born July 1928) in the same year in County Durham.
 A year later, in 1979, Brian Baird died from complications following open heart surgery.
 She has two stepsons from him.
 Her interests outside politics include sport and reading.
-She lives in South Gosforth, Newcastle.
+She lives in North London.